abdulwahidgul24085/Djangov3_docker/README.md

 # Next todo for the repos
 1. ~~Change the docker iamges to alpine for small image sizes~~
-2. ~~Buster vs Apline images on docker, which one are better?~~ ~~3.
-Creating a user in the Dockerfile, so the container is not functioning at the root.
+2. ~~Buster vs Apline images on docker, which one are better?.~~
+3. ~~Creating a user in the Dockerfile, so the container is not functioning at the root.
 Which is security risk.~~
 4. Development and Production eviornment setting.
 5. move all the ports to the env varaible, or a single source to manipulate them.
 6. Right an inital script to check the folder structure is correct, for the docker-compose up --build to run.